sqlxpert/stay-stopped-aws-rds-aurora/README.md

 initially proposed by Amazon Q Developer.
 [github.com/sqlxpert/lights-off-aws uses ABAC](https://github.com/sqlxpert/lights-off-aws/blob/8e45026/cloudformation/lights_off_aws.yaml#L679-L687).
 To implement ABAC for Stay-Stopped, you can write a customer-managed IAM policy and set `LambdaFnRoleAttachLocalPolicyName`.
-Unless you restrict the right to add, change and delete tags, it's moot.)
+Unless you universally restrict the right to add, change and delete ABAC tags, the policy is moot.)

 According to Amazon Q Developer, "The final solution represents a robust, production-ready approach that properly handles the complexities of keeping